 Young Yoon, Corporate Director of Development

 EBIDTA (and EBIDTA margin) are commonly used to measure a hotel’s performance.
 Simply speaking maximizing profitability requires increasing revenue and decreasing expenses.
-A hotel owner’s primary strategy must focus on increasing RevPAR.
+One of a owner’s primary hotel growth strategies must focus on increasing RevPAR.

 How is your hotel positioned?
 How effective is your revenue management strategy?
 It’s also equally important to understand that RevPAR growth doesn’t always equal EBIDTA growth.
 A hotel must implement a strategy that involved finding the proper blend of increases in occupancy and ADR to maximize profitability.
 Growth only through occupancy and a low ADR will result in higher expense levels, affecting profitability margins.

 Effective cost controls are crucial to maximize profitability.
 Labor is generally the highest expense in hotel operations, but there are additional areas owner should evaluate.
 Do you carry high inventory counts in your operating departments?
 When is the last time you renegotiated contracts with your suppliers?
 Asses both of those questions and you’ll already be making steps to get back on track.